 In 2017, the environmentalist movement looks bleak.
 With Trump in the White House and Rick Perry heading the Department of Energy, new environmentalist regulation is extremely doubtful.
 America is not alone.
 The world is moving towards right wing populism and global isolationism.
 In this landscape, national self interest is prioritized over environmentalist concerns or the international cooperation it requires to address them.

 But environmental activists do not have the luxury of conceding defeat.
 They know the consequence is death for millions and the wholesale destruction of the ecosystem.
 Action is a foregone conclusion.
-The real questions is: what type of action should be taken?
+The real question is: what type of action should be taken?

 The common method is electoral politics in order to, “throw the bums out”.
 But ecological apocalypse is time sensitive.
 Presidential campaigning will not get off the ground for another three years.
 Even if the green movement wins in 2020, entrenched financial interest and Trump’s emerging political order will slow any progress.
 Any success will be marginal, enough to satiate activists, but not to change anything substantially.